 1. What is the medical diagnosis of the patient?

 2. What types of impairment is related to the medical diagnosis and what is the extent of the impairment?

-A good, detailed description of the impairment is needed, based on an interview with the patient and an examination of the clinical function level.
-The evaluation must be individualized to the specific person and to the specific work task of relevance.
-It is complicated to make such evaluations, and knowledge on many dimensions is needed.
+A good, detailed description of the impairment is needed, based on an interview with the patient and an examination of their clinical function level.
+The evaluation must be individualized to the specific person and to the specific, relevant work tasks.
+It is complicated to make such evaluations, and requires multi-dimensional knowledge.
 There are a number of different systems to measure impairment.
-Some are developed to please benefit systems; as economic benefits may follow certain reductions in function.
+Some are developed by the benefit systems themselves since economic benefits may follow certain reductions in function.
 Others are quite complicated and many are used for research.
 There are forms for self-reports, questionnaires for pain affecting function, questionnaires for depression and psychiatric ratings, well- being forms, personality tests and measures for behavior, just to name a few.
 In developing countries, a focused interview by a skilled person might be the best method.
 Also, there are a number of measures for the examination of the worker, different functional measures and tests.
 Again, simple clinical examinations and evaluations are probably the most useful approach, in combination with descriptions given by the patient.

 3. Is the impairment caused by, or aggravated by, the work?

 This is of course important information, as aggravation of the impairment must be avoided.
-However, it is not uncommon that this type of evaluation has not been performed, leading a patient into a very unhealthy work situation, bound to lead to disaster.
-For instance, if a worker has developed an asthmatic condition due to work in the cotton fields, it is not wise to give him a new job in another dusty factory.
+However, it is not uncommon that this type of evaluation is not performed, leading a patient into a very unhealthy work situation, which can further aggravate any problems For instance, if a worker has developed an asthmatic condition due to work in the cotton fields, it is not wise to give him a new job in another dusty factory.

 4. What is the impact on the impairment on the patient’s ability to obtain employment